Skip to Content

-This beef vegetable soup is a delicious recipe made in one of my favorite cooking gadgets, the Instant Pot.
+This beef vegetable soup is a delicious recipe made with one of my favorite cooking gadgets, the Instant Pot.

 Since then, I love making all my classic recipes in this pot.
 From soups to stews, I tried them all.
 I tried many recipes made in Instant Pot, but I have to say that soup is my favorite.